| Name | Title | Contact Details |

 Edison Community College was chartered in 1973 under provisions of the Ohio Revised Code as the first general and technical college in Ohio.
 The college thus emerged without special local taxation as a two-year, public, co-educational, state-supported institution of higher learning.
 Under its charter it is authorized to offer studies in the arts and sciences, technical education and continuing education.
 By virtue of legislative action, the College's name was changed in 1977 from Edison State General and Technical College to Edison State Community College.
 More recently the College is known as Edison Community College.
 From modest beginnings in 1973 in a rented facility, the College has grown in stages to its current campus, located on 131 acres in Piqua.
 Its enrollment and offerings have grown steadily during its brief history, from 309 students enrolled in 30 courses in 1973 to more than 3,000 students enrolled today in about 30 technical fields, a broad range of baccalaureate transfer programs, developmental course work, and continuing education offerings.

-Diverse Issues in Higher Education is a Fairfax, VA-based company in the Education sector.
+Peter Li Education Group is a Dayton, OH-based company in the Education sector.